Foreign Terrorist Fighters: Addressing Current Challenges

 Good morning.
 Let me begin by thanking the OSCE, UNOCT, and the Government of Switzerland for hosting this high-level conference and for each of you for being here.

-In my role as the Deputy Coordinator for Counterterrorism at the U.S. Department of State, I oversee policy related to terrorist detentions and countering violent extremism.
-On the detentions front, we have been ringing the alarm bell for more than a year about the conditions in detention facilities, as well as the distinct but related issue of the conditions faced by ISIS-associated family members residing in camps, such as al-Hol, in eastern Syria.
+On the first topic, on the detentions front, we have been ringing the alarm bell for more than a year about the conditions in detention facilities, as well as the distinct but related issue of the conditions faced by ISIS-associated family members residing in camps, such as al-Hol, in eastern Syria.

 The United States has consistently maintained that FTFs, whether male or female, should face prosecution in their home countries.
 Women who did not commit terrorist acts represent a more complicated demographic, as these women may share violent terrorist ideologies or may be victims.
 We have also been adamant that countries always treat the children as victims, even those that have engaged in violence.
 For our part, the United States has repatriated 23 Americans from Syria, including men, women, and children of all ages.

 We have also worked with governments in Central Asia, North Africa, and the Western Balkans to repatriate their citizens.
 I want to thank countries such as North Macedonia, Bosnia & Herzegovina, Kosovo, Italy, and Morocco for their taking the initiative to repatriate.
 And I especially want to thank Kazakhstan, which is the world leader on this issue and has set the example for all countries to follow.

 The United States is committed to helping countries that repatriate their citizens from Syria and Iraq to acquire the knowledge and resources to rehabilitate and reintegrate them back into society.